Elementary school attendance zone updates; Community Forum recap

 All maps, presentations and resources from the Community Forum can be found here.

-Tyler Technologies will meet with committee members twice in early December to discuss these options.
-The next public presentation will take place on Dec.
-18 at the Board of Education meeting.
+Tyler Technologies will be using feedback from the Community Forum to refine or develop additional options for consideration.
+The consultant will meet with committee members twice in early December to discuss these options.
+The next public presentation will take place on Wednesday, Dec.
+17 at the Board of Education meeting.

 Committee Meeting – Nov.
 12, 2025